 Android development is primarily done in Java, which is great because it is already an established, stable language with a large community around it in addition to the Android community itself.
-If you’re interested in getting started with Android development, here are some key resources to help you get off the ground, depending on your experience with development and Java.
+If you’re interested in getting started with Android development and use Kinvey’s mobile Backend as a Service (BaaS), here are some key resources to help you get off the ground, depending on your experience with development and Java.
 Because there are so many disparate resources for learning Java and the Android environment, we wanted to pull together the crucial resources to learning the platform and running your first application.

 If you’re not familiar with Java programming or object-oriented development concepts, it’s important to start at the basic level of the language as you learn the Android platform.
 Google’s own Android Developer’s Guide assumes significant knowledge of programming concepts, conventions, and tools.
 While you don’t need to be an expert, if you’re not comfortable with a command line or don’t already have Eclipse installed, their guide will not start you in a position to be successful.
 There are other great getting-started guides available from good resources, but they also expect at least some background Java knowledge before you can be productive with the tutorial and do more than just follow provided steps.
 If you already have a background in Java development and techniques, you can skip this step.

 As a result, if you’re a true beginner, try getting started with learning at least some basic Java before diving into the world of Android.
 Two solid guides for learning Java are: “Learn Java for Android Development” and this post, “Top 5 Resources For Learning Java for Android”.
 Unfortunately, the materials are pretty dry but are short primers on Java basics, geared to educate you with the minimum knowledge to be effective once you dive into Android development.